dilshan/rda5807m-receiver/README.md

 -------------------------------------------------------------------------------------------------------------------------

 The firmware source codes of this project are released under the terms of the [MIT license](https://github.com/dilshan/rda5807m-receiver/blob/master/LICENSE).
-All the design files and schematics are released under the [Creative Commons - Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+All the design files and schematics are released under the terms of the [Creative Commons - Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).